wiwaszko-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/getstarted/install.rst

 Open the folder ``robot-vision-control`` in VSCode and follow the instructions to open it in a devcontainer.
 This will automatically build a container with all the required dependencies to run RVC.
-The container is based on |Ubuntu_OS| 22.04 LTS (Jammy Jellyfish).
+The container is based on Canonical Ubuntu OS 22.04 LTS (Jammy Jellyfish).

 Build RVC image
 -------------------
-Build the RVC |docker| image outside of the devcontainer, after the devcontainer has been built.
+Build the RVC Docker image outside of the devcontainer, after the devcontainer has been built.
 The Devcontainer provides the base container image for RVC.

 .. code-block:: bash